Highlights of the Program

 • Repurposing pipelines, tank farms, and trucks to reduce costs, complexity, and deployment time

-• Showcasing real-world projects where e-LOHC™ technology supports scalable clean energy adoption
+• Real-world projects where e-LOHC™ technology supports scalable clean energy adoption

 Q&A SESSION ON HYDROGEN ADOPTION WITH INFRASTRUCTURE SOLUTIONS